Deliverance: Plot

-The canoes collide on the rocks, spilling the three remaining men into the river.
-One of the canoes is smashed.
-Lewis breaks his femur and the others are washed ashore alongside him in a gorge.
-Lewis, who believes Drew has been shot, encourages Ed to climb to the top of the gorge and dispatch the other mountain man, whom they believe to be stalking them from above.
-Ed reaches an overhang and hides out until morning, when a man appears above him with a rifle; Ed clumsily shoots and manages to kill him, but falls backwards, stabbing himself with one of his own arrows in the process.
-The dead man seemingly has all his teeth, but on closer inspection, is revealed to be wearing dentures.
-Ed and Bobby weigh down the body in the river to ensure it will never be found, and when they encounter Drew's body downriver, they do the same.
+The canoes collide on the rocks, throwing the three remaining men into the river and smashing one of the canoes.
+Lewis breaks his thigh bone and the other two are washed ashore alongside him in a gorge.
+Lewis, who believes Drew fell out of the boat because he was shot, encourages Ed to climb to the top of the gorge and ambush the other mountain man, whom they believe to be stalking them from above.
+Ed reaches an overhang and hides out until morning, when a man appears above him and aims a rifle at him; a panicked Ed clumsily shoots and manages to kill the man, but falls backwards and lands on one of his own arrows.
+Ed worries that he has killed the wrong man when he inspects the body to find that the man has all of his teeth, but he then realizes the man is wearing dentures.
+Ed and Bobby weigh down the man's body in the river to ensure it will never be found, then do the same to Drew's body when they encounter it downriver shortly after.

-Upon finally reaching the small town of Aintry, they take Lewis to the hospital.
-The men carefully concoct a cover story for the authorities about Drew's death, lying about their ordeal to Sheriff Bullard in order to escape a possible double murder charge.
-The sheriff does not believe them, but has no evidence to arrest them and tells the men to not do this kind of thing again and to never come back.
-The trio vow to keep their story of death and survival a secret for the rest of their lives.
-In the final scene, Ed awakens, startled by a nightmare in which a bloated hand rises from the lake.
+Upon finally reaching the small town of Aintry, Ed and Bobby take Lewis to the hospital.
+The three carefully concoct a cover story for local authorities about Drew's death, lying about their adventure to Sheriff Bullard in order to escape a possible double murder charge.
+Their cover is almost blown when Ed thinks he has overheard Bobby secretly telling the sheriff the truth, but Bobby convinces him otherwise.
+Ed and Bobby visit Lewis in the hospital, where Lewis is being watched over by a police officer.
+A worried Ed whispers to Lewis that they need to change their cover story, but Lewis relaxes him by pretending that he has no memory of what happened after they fell off the canoes due to head trauma.
+Sheriff Bullard does not believe the men and reveals that Deputy Queen is suspicious of them because his brother-in-law went hunting a few days ago and has not returned.
+However, he has no evidence to arrest them, and instead tells them never to do "this kind of thing again" and to never come back to the area.
+The three men vow to keep their story of death and survival a secret for the rest of their lives.

+Ed reunites with his wife and son.
+Some time after, a bloated hand rises from the lake, only to be revealed as a nightmare from the experience that torments Ed.